Cataracts in Huntington Beach

 How long does it take to recover?

 Some patients are able to see clearly as soon as the day after surgery.
-Others need a few days up to a full month in order to see visual improvement.
+Others need a few days or even up to a full month to see visual improvement.

 When can I return to normal activity?